dchudz/dchudz.github.io/_posts/2018-01-21-decentralized-secret-release.md

 ## Contract

-This is pretty rough, but here's a basic idea of the kinds of functions the constract would have to support this flow:
+This is pretty rough, but here's a basic idea of the kinds of functions the [Ethereum constract](https://www.ethereum.org/greeter) would need:

 - (constructor) - should store the addresses of the secret-holders and secret-sharer; the contract should be created with enough funds to pay the secret-holders for their participation
 - `store_hash($p_i$)` - each `$p_i$` calls this with the `hash($s_i$)`, which is stored.